dotnet/csharplang/spec/expressions.md

 }\
 }

-Within the A class, those occurrences of the Color identifier that reference the Color type are underlined, and those that reference the Color field are not underlined. *end example*\]
+Within the A class, those occurrences of the Color identifier that reference the Color type are underlined, and those that reference the Color field are not underlined.

 ### Invocation expressions